Our Insights

 Pros

 Part of Wix’s popularity comes from its accessibility.
-It is an affordable option, with prices starting at only $14 a month.
-The Wix dashboard is simple to use and offers step-by-step instructions for setting up your site, connecting with Google and establishing basic SEO.
-Wix offers built-in programs for building email campaigning and invoicing clients.
+It is an affordable option with entry-level pricing.
+The Wix dashboard is simple to use and offers step-by-step instructions for setting up your site, connecting with Google, and establishing basic SEO.
+Wix offers built-in programs for building email campaigns and invoicing clients.
 Depending on your plan, Wix also offers POS for eCommerce-based businesses.

 Cons